70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 St. Mark's Basilica, Venice

 As a UNESCO World Heritage Site, St. Mark’s Basilica represents Venice’s rich history and cultural heritage.
-Visitors can marvel at the intricate mosaics covering the cathedral’s interior, including the famous golden altarpiece, the Pala d’Oro.
-They can also climb to the top of the bell tower for stunning panoramic city views or take a gondola ride along the Grand Canal to admire the basilica’s magnificent façade from the water.
+You can marvel at the intricate mosaics covering the cathedral’s interior, including the famous golden altarpiece, the Pala d’Oro.

 Other must-see features of the basilica include the intricate marble floors, the four bronze horses originally looted from Constantinople, and the ornate exterior decorations.